"Love is patient, love is kind. It does not envy, it does not boast, it is not proud."

 Active Shadow: The Narcissist

 The Narcissist becomes self-absorbed and unable to care for others genuinely.
-You value yourself but can't extend that value outward.
-Your love is conditional, based on what others provide.
+We value ourselves but cannot extend that value outward.
+Our love is conditional, based on what others provide.

-You expect special treatment and resent being asked to give.
-You use people for what they provide, not for who they are.
-You withdraw when it's inconvenient or doesn't serve your image.
+We expect special treatment and resent being asked to give.
+We use people for what they provide, not for who they are.
+We withdraw when it is inconvenient or does not serve our image.

-This looks confident outside but feels empty and needy within, constantly seeking validation.
+This looks confident from the outside but feels empty and needy within, chasing validation constantly.

 Passive Shadow: The Martyr

 The Martyr collapses into self-erasure and depletion.
-You give endlessly but don't include yourself in your care, believing sacrifice equals virtue.
+We give endlessly but do not include ourselves in our care, believing sacrifice equals virtue.

-You give until exhausted, then feel resentful when others don't notice.
-You can't receive—only give.
-You've lost yourself in caring for others and feel invisible, unimportant.
+We give until exhausted, then feel resentful when others do not notice.
+We cannot receive, only give.
+We have lost ourselves in caring for others and feel invisible, unimportant.

 Near Enemies: False Versions